Tattly Artist Q&A: Stina Persson

 K: So, how did you become involved with Tattly?

-S: I mean, my older sister had breast cancer, and my very best friend did, so I loved to submit something for them, and I think the images that turned out were so beautiful.
+S: My older sister had breast cancer, and my very best friend did, so I loved to submit something for them.
+I think the images that turned out were so beautiful.

 K: Which Tattly is your favorite, that isn’t one of your own?